 Necessary components are installed before insulation and jacket assembly.

 Insulation batts are installed.

 Draft fan and stoker feed components assembled.

-Flue gas recirculation, ash containers, door switches, air actuators, electical panel, etc installed.
+Flue gas recirculation, ash containers, door switches, air actuators, electrical panels, etc installed.

 Inside the combustion chamber (bottom).
-Here is good view of the moving grate and the fireclay bricks.
-Amazingly, all of this was asembled at the factory before it was shipped (approx. dimensions 3’x7’.
+Here is a good view of the moving grate and the fireclay bricks.
+Amazingly, all of this was assembled at the factory before it was shipped (approx. dimensions 3’x7’.

 Combustion chamber (top).

 The combustion chamber is almost large enough to lose someone.